Developer Settler

 This section is the per-skill brief.
 Every skill has its own SKILL.md with the full tool reference; this is the operator-level summary.

-Trail Intelligence v2.1.0 — Read-only DeFi research
+Trail Intelligence v2.2.0 - Read-only DeFi research

 Trail Intelligence is the research layer.
-It exposes 12 read-only tools covering the entire surface of public protocol data plus FarmDash's proprietary Trail Heat™ ranking, Pioneer Pace™ scoring, and sybil-resistance heuristics.
-Three new tools shipped in v2.1: get_protocol_metadata (governance + audit data), get_protocol_risk_factors (decomposed Trail Heat with the actual contributing signals), and find_capital_route (capital-efficient hop suggestions across chains).
+It exposes read-only tools covering public protocol data plus FarmDash's proprietary Trail Heat ranking, Pioneer Pace scoring, and sybil-resistance heuristics.
+Core tools include get_trail_heat, get_protocol_metadata, get_protocol_risk_factors, find_capital_route, get_agent_events, audit_sybil_risk, and get_historical_trailheat.

 Use Trail Intelligence whenever the agent needs to answer what before answering how.
 It cannot move funds, sign, approve, or queue any transaction.
 Rate limits are Scout 5 req/24h, Pioneer 500 req/day, Syndicate 50,000 req/day.